masneyb/nexus-5-upstream/README.md

 on the Nexus 5.
 I'm currently working on upstreaming the various bits that will allow the GPU to work in the upstream kernel.
 You can find a branch on [the linux repository on my GitHub account](https://github.com/masneyb/linux/branches) that has working GPU support.

-It requires running version 19.1.0-rc5 or later of Mesa in the 19.x series.
-If you're using postmarketOS, then see
-[this thread](https://gitlab.com/postmarketOS/pmaports/issues/221#note_178818933) for a patch to upgrade the version of mesa.
+If you're using postmarketOS, then see [this issue](https://gitlab.com/postmarketOS/pmaports/merge_requests/450) for a patch that gets the phone booting with this kernel.

 ## USB OTG